submarinejuice/Child-Memory-Lab/README.md

 - Using **real downloaded websites**, not synthetic stimuli
 - Systematically manipulating **credibility signals** at the HTML/CSS level
 - Capturing **behavioral and attentional data** during naturalistic navigation
+- Using a custom-built automated webscraper, with Selenium, BeautifulSoup, and PlayWright

 ---

 ## System Architecture

 ### 1. Website Credibility Manipulation

 Real websites are downloaded and altered to create **three controlled credibility tiers**: